+It was built by a suffragan bishop of Ravenna based in Città di Castello.
+The architectural forms were modelled on those found in the centrally planned churches of Ravenna, which in turn followed examples from ancient times.
 It has two pillars on each side joined by an arch, behind which there is in each case a short rectangular space with a round apse.
 However, a rectangular vestibule replaces the apse at the entrance to the church.
 The plan is thoroughly geometrical.
 In the middle of each side, very high up, we find a window with a rounded arch, flanked by two round windows.
 The space is planned in accordance with principles dating from the days of Antiquity.
 It allows us to experience the proportions in a spatial expanse.